felopri/weddingram/README.md

 # weddingram
-Weddingram app to up and show show pitcures at weddings
+Weddingram app to load and show show pitcures at weddings